 Wright State University Boonshoft School of Medicine is located in Dayton, Ohio, and serves the Miami Valley region of Southwest Ohio.
 Its educational programs include:

 The school's academic departments include basic science departments located on the Wright State University campus and clinical departments based throughout the community.
 Wright State's clinical faculty teach and provide medical care for almost half a million patient visits annually.
-In addition to almost 400 full-time faculty, Wright State's voluntary faculty include more than 1,200 physicians in private practice and other health care professionals in the community.
+In addition to almost 485 full-time faculty, Wright State's voluntary faculty include more than 1,280 physicians in private practice and other health care professionals in the community.
 Voluntary faculty provide an invaluable service by donating their time and expertise to the training and development of both medical students and residents.

 Our innovative educational programs have made the Boonshoft School of Medicine a national leader in generalist medicine, community service and the diversity of our student body.
 Our research programs are distinguished by interdisciplinary teamwork and community collaboration and include nationally recognized centers of excellence in genomics, toxicology, neuroscience, substance abuse and treatment, and human growth and development.

-AAFP Top Ten Award
+Two AAFP Top Ten Awards

-The Boonshoft School of Medicine was honored with a Top Ten Award from the American Academy of Family Physicians (AAFP) for being among the top medical schools in the nation with the highest percentage of graduates who chose to enter family medicine after graduation.
+Known for its strong social mission, the medical school has been honored twice since 2013 with Top Ten Awards from the American Academy of Family Physicians as one of the nation’s top medical schools with the highest percentage of graduates who enter family medicine after graduation.

 Unique, integrated dual-degree programs